Tinram/Linux-Snippets/README.md

 <a id="lowram"></a>
-## Low RAM machines
+## Low RAM Machines

-4GB of RAM is not enough now for the demands of resource-hungry websites and applications, which results in memory being swapped to disk (if swapping is left enabled).
+4GB of RAM is not enough now for the demands of resource-hungry websites and applications, which results in memory being swapped to disk (with swapping enabled).

-HDD: swapping is far too slow
++ HDD: swapping is far too slow
-SSD: swapping potentially creates excessive wear
++ SSD: swapping potentially creates excessive wear

 Preserve usability: disable swapping and use *earlyoom* to quickly kill a runaway memory hog (faster than the kernel's OOM).